goodonone/celebrity-health-fitness-video-subscription/README.md

 <img src="finalProject/Design/Screenshots/ShowOrHidePassword.jpg" width=50% height=50%>

 ## Content Page
-The concept behind the content page is, one free tier and two paid tiers.
-Only the highest tier can access the Monthly Live One-On-Ones.
+The concept behind the content page is, it is all One page, and the view for each tier is contextually loaded, for one free tier and two paid tiers.
+Only the highest tier has access to the Monthly Live One-On-Ones.
 There is a persistent fixed countdown timer ticking away reminding the lower tier members to upgrade.
 The workouts here are categorized by year of release, every video being released every week wihtin that year.

 ### Free Tier View